-As one can see, in addition to the thesaurus many rule collections have to be into account:
+As one can see, in addition to the thesaurus many rule collections have to be taken into account:

-- Part-of-Speech (POS) rules describing the structure of narrative German sentences and the resulting normalized sentence - Relation rules describing trigger-words and the resulting relations.
-This quit frequently includes disambiguation of conjunctions with more than one meaning. - ICD-rules for the choice of the correct code for any combination or certain circumstances (see example of vitia above) - OPS rules for the choice of the correct OPS code.
+Part-of-Speech (POS) rules describing the structure of narrative German sentences and the resulting normalized sentence

+Relation rules describing trigger-words and the resulting relations.
+This quite frequently includes disambiguation of conjunctions with more than one meaning.

+ICD-rules for the choice of the correct code for any combination or certain circumstances (see example of vitia above)

+OPS rules for the choice of the correct OPS code.

+The power of Xmed has been tested officially in a large blind study by the German Bundesärztekammer (Federal Association of Physicians) in comparison to two commercial systems.
+The original data was not controlled or filtered and drawn directly from doctors' office computers.
+The evaluating Person (gold standard) did not know which provider gave the classification of the texts, which system provided the results.
+According to the tester Xmed delivered the best results[24].

+6.2 Documentation Control for DRG-Classification

-To use the system in nowadays Germany, there would have to be added DRG rules as all reimbursement for hospitals is based on DRG.
-We designed a system to control whether all relevant facts to differentiate between possible DRG are documented and to remind the physician if decision criteria are missing[15].
+To use the system in todays Germany, there would have to be added DRG rules as all reimbursement for hospitals is based on DRG.
+We designed a system to control whether all relevant facts to differentiate between possible DRG are documented and to remind the physician if decision criteria are missing [25].

-6.2 Dr. Antonius
+6.3 Dr. Antonius

 Dr. Antonius was a web search machine.
-Originally it contained a web robot searching German medical webpages $[16]^2$.
+Originally it contained a web robot searching German medical webpages[26].
 They were analysed, descriptors put into a dadabase and searches enabled using the thesaurus.
 If you looked for Wochendippel you got only a few documents.
 But if you ticked the box using the thesaurus the search included the preferred term Mumps and the other synonyms and you got many hits.